osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 *Description*
 	A brief description of the business.
 *Address*
-	The address field where address of the vendor is submitted, this address is broken into strret, city , state, zip and is sent to the database.
+	The address field where address of the vendor is submitted This address is broken into parts and stored as street, city , state, zip.
 *Contact Name*
 	The primary contact name for this Vendor.
 *Products*